TaraRhoseyn/bookstack_web_app/README.md

 3. **Updating function that stores image to S3**: Adding in an extra argument, 'ACL='public-read'' to the function.
 4. **Updating method of rendering image path on frontend**: Originally, I was pulling the file path data from the database within an iteration method that returned an array of objects.
 Since there is only 1 unique file path per user, this was unnecessary.
 Instead of pulling data from the DB to frontend through a function, I went straight through with jinja templating in user_profile.html.

+**Bug 6** - When trying to implement filtering on the dashboard to make sure users can only see books they themselves have added, I ran into the issue of no books at all being rendered after a user has added book/s, despite all data being correct in the database.
+**Solution** - Although my if logic within the jinja template was correct in filtering down to only the user's books, I realised that the conditions I had in the for loop that only display the first three items in loop was causing no books to display.
+This was because the index was not long enough in my tests to trigger the loop to look for this specific number of items.
+I removed the loop indexing condition ([0-3]) from the for loop in dashboard.html and the issue was resolved.

 ## Credits